Does Home Insurance Cover Burst Pipes? What You Need to Know

 Pincher's Pro Tip

 Review your policy's maintenance requirements before winter arrives.
-Some insurers require you to keep your thermostat at or above 55°F at all times — even when you're away.
+Most insurers now require you to keep your thermostat at or above 55°F at all times, even when you're away.
 Violating this can void your coverage entirely.

 Trusted by Thousands